 The mansions of Place Saint-Georges

-The mansions built around the square were tucked away in the centre of the plot.
+The mansions built around the square were tucked away from the centre of the plot.
 This arrangement is also found in Place François 1er (8th arrondissement).

 Have a stroll in the nearby streets to admire a few Haussmann-style buildings with elegant iron balcony railings.